NCAR/ARTMIP/book/timeline.md

 # Timeline

-Completed targets are indicated with a checkmark, if you want to contribute a catalogue, please contact Christine.
+:::{table} Completed targets are indicated with a checkmark, if you want to contribute a catalogue, please contact Christine.
+:label: table
+:align: center
 | Completed/<br>In-Progress | Target Date | Activity |
 | :---: | ------------- | ------------- |
 |          | On-going 2022/2023 | Tier 1 and Tier 2 Analysis and Scientific Papers |